 Wednesday, 3:30–6:00 p.m.

 This seminar will explore America’s role in international affairs since World War II, interweaving into the conversation current foreign policy issues that are challenging America.
 To provide historical perspective, the class first reads George F. Kennan’s classic book American Diplomacy, 1900–1950.
-Subsequent topics include the creation of the UN during the late 1940s and some of its more recent activities, including possible reform; the activities of the CIA beginning in the 1950s; the Cuban Missile Crisis of 1962; American involvement in Vietnam in the 1960s and early 1970s; America’s long involvement in the Middle East, including its 60-year support for the State of Israel and the alleged influence of the “Israel Lobby” on U.S. foreign policy; the current U.S. relationship with Iran, and how the U.S. may have inflamed the insurgency in Iraq; the imperial presidency (comparing Arthur Schlesinger Jr.’s celebrated 1973 book on the subject with the actions of the Bush 43 administration); and the foreign policy challenges of the Obama administration.
+Subsequent topics include the creation of the UN during the late 1940s and some of its more recent activities, including possible reform; the activities of the CIA in recent years; the Cuban Missile Crisis of 1962; American involvement in Vietnam in the 1960s and early 1970s; America’s long involvement in the Middle East, including its more than 60-year support for the State of Israel and the alleged influence of the “Israel Lobby” on U.S. foreign policy; the current U.S. relationship with Iran; how the U.S. may have inflamed the insurgency in Iraq during the first few years of the war; the imperial presidency (comparing Arthur Schlesinger Jr.’s celebrated 1973 book on the subject with the actions of the Bush 43 administration); and the foreign policy challenges of the Obama administration.

-James B. Sitrick, Esq., serves as Of Counsel to the international law firm of Baker & McKenzie, which has offices in 70 cities in 40 countries.
-Previously he served as Chairman and CEO of Coudert Brothers, during which time that firm opened the first private law office in Moscow, in addition to offices in Sydney, Shanghai, Bangkok, Jakarta, Los Angeles, and San Jose.
-His government and NGO service includes extensive work for the Department of the Treasury in drafting legislation and negotiating treaties.
+JAMES B. SITRICK, ESQ., serves as Of Counsel to the international law firm of Baker & McKenzie, which has offices in 70 cities in 40 countries.
+Previously he served as Chairman and CEO of Coudert Brothers, the oldest international law firm in America during which time that firm opened the first private law office in the then Soviet Union, in Moscow, in addition to offices in Sydney, Shanghai, Bangkok, Jakarta, Los Angeles, and San Jose.
+His government and NGO service includes extensive work for the Department of the Treasury in drafting international legislation and negotiating treaties with foreign countries.
 He has also served as Secretary General of the World Federation of United Nations Associations.
 In addition, he serves as a Trustee of many American and European cultural institutions, as well as on the Arts and Science Board of Overseers at NYU.

 Literature, Love Poetry, and Lamentations in Ancient Egypt